 5 ASO Trends for 2020 You Need To Know About

-2019 has been a dense year for App Store Optimization, with many changes hitting the Apple App Store and Google Play Store.
-As 2020 is about to begin, here are 5 trends I expect will have the most impact for app’ top strategies in the stores next year:
+2019 was a dense year for App Store Optimization, with many changes hitting the Apple App Store and Google Play Store.
+Here are 5 trends I believe will have the most impact for apps’ top strategies in the stores in 2020:

 1. Store recommendations will become more crucial

-It’s already been some time since Apple started putting its focus for the App Store on creating quality editorial content, and 2019 was a year that emphasized this trend.
-A first indication of that is how more and more editorial stories are listed in the search results for non exact-match queries.
-As the Apple editorial teams writes more content and especially lists of apps for certain purposes, it can even happen that organic results are pushed below the fold of the search results screen.
+It has already been some time since Apple started putting its focus for the App Store on creating quality editorial content, and 2019 was a year that emphasized this trend.
+This is indicated by the way in which more and more editorial stories are listed in the search results for non-exact-match queries.
+As Apple’s editorial team writes more content – in particular, lists of apps for certain purposes – organic results can be pushed below the fold of the search results screen.

 When searching for “stream movies” or for “music”, an Apple Search Ad and a story appear first in the Apple App Store search results, hiding the first organic result from the first screen.

-Furthermore, the release of Apple Arcade in September 2019 as part of iOS 13 has led to the creation of a new tab in the App Store giving special visibility and featurings to games that are part of the new Apple Service.
+Furthermore, the release of Apple Arcade in September 2019 as part of iOS 13 led to the creation of a new tab in the App Store, giving special visibility and featurings to games that are part of the new Apple service.

-As for the Google Play Store, recommendations have long been an important part of traffic, with browse traffic from category rankings, similar apps and other store placements already representing more than 50% of organic traffic for quite some time.
-However Google has also put more emphasis on recommendations in 2019, and reported in the 2019 Google Play report that “[their] investment in the curation process for the Google Play Store accounted for over 46% of installs […]”
+As for the Google Play Store, recommendations have long been an important part of traffic, with browse traffic from category rankings, similar apps and other store placements already representing over 50% of organic traffic for quite some time.
+However, Google put more emphasis on recommendations in 2019, and reported in the 2019 Google Play report that “[their] investment in the curation process for the Google Play Store accounted for over 46% of installs […]”.